 UN development goals

-Based on the 2016 materiality analysis, an analysis of our strategic goals and internal dialogues and workshops, Vattenfall has identified six goals that are most relevant to the company and to which it can provide the most meaningful global contribution.
+In 2016, based on our materiality analysis, an analysis of our strategic objectives, and internal dialogues and workshops, Vattenfall identified six goals that are most relevant to the company and to which it can provide the most meaningful global contribution.
+Our more recent materiality analyses, including in 2018 and 2020, have confirmed these six prioritised UN Sustainable Development Goals.

 Sustainable development goals